What is Otiprio and how is it used?

 OTIPRIO is indicated for

-- The treatment of pediatric patients (6 months of age and older) with bilateral otitis media with effusion undergoing tympanostomy tube placement.
+- The treatment of pediatric patients with bilateral otitis media with effusion undergoing tympanostomy tube placement.

 - The treatment of acute otitis externa in patients 6 months of age and older due to Pseudomonas aeruginosa and Staphylococcus aureus.